Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Baseline Algorithms

-FTL algorithm updates the policy updates the policy that maximize the sum of the past rewards.
+where $[R_{\min},R_{\max}]$ denotes the known reward range of the environment (e.g., $[0,10]$ for the clipped reward processes in our experiments), while reported regret values are still computed on the original reward scale. \paragraph{Follow-the-Leader (FTL).}

+The FTL algorithm updates the policy that maximizes the sum of the past rewards.
 Mathematically, given a sequence of reward vectors $R_1,R_2,\cdots,R_t$, the FTL algorithm updates the policy $\pi$ at each round $t$ as follows:

-\paragraph{Follow-the-Regularized-Leader (FTRL).} FTRL algorithm \citep{shalev2007online} updates the policy based on observed data and a regularization term.
-The idea is to choose the next policy that maximize the sum of the past rewards and a regularization term.
+\paragraph{Follow-the-Regularized-Leader (FTRL).} The FTRL algorithm \citep{shalev2007online} updates the policy based on observed data and a regularization term.
+The idea is to choose the next policy that maximizes the sum of the past rewards and a regularization term.

 Mathematically, given a sequence of reward vectors $R_1,R_2,\cdots,R_t$, the FTRL algorithm updates the policy $\pi$ at each round $t$ as follows: